-Selected Participants vow not to intervene on the Sensors or any Sensor data processing system downstream for the whole duration of the Challenge.
+Selected Participants vow not to intervene on the Sensors or any Sensor data processing system beyond the scope defined in Section 7, which allows for colocated calibration for outdoor evaluations.
+No other modifications to data processing will be permitted.

-11 Collection and retention of personal information
+12 Collection and retention of personal information

-As part of this Challenge, AIRPARIF, publisher of the website www.airlab.solutions, implements a processing of personal data collected via the registration form of Participants, based on its legitimate interest in implementing operations favoring the emergence of innovations as part of its mission to monitor air quality and assess the health risks and environmental and building effects related to air pollution across the IIe-de-France region, and the implementation of pre-contractual and contractual measures taken at the request of the Participants.
+As part of this Challenge, AIRPARIF, publisher of the website www.airlab.solutions, implements a processing of personal data collected via the registration form of Participants, based on its legitimate interest in implementing operations favoring the emergence of innovations as part of its mission to monitor air quality and assess the health risks and environmental and building effects related to air pollution across the Ile-de-France region, and the implementation of pre-contractual and contractual measures taken at the request of the Participants.